urql-graphql/urql/docs/basics.md

 ### Customisation

-The idea of `urql` is that you can customise the caching behaviour amongst other things yourself, if needed.
+The idea of `urql` is that you can customise the caching behavior amongst other things yourself, if needed.

 [Read more about customising `urql` in the "Extending & Experimenting" section.](extending-and-experimenting.md)